Skip to content

 • It Was a Short Summer Charlie Brown (1969) – until this year (2023) we were missing a Charlie Brown special for this holiday.
 This one may reminisce about the whole of the summer, but it is firmly placed during the first week of school.

 Of course, if you live within the world of college and university campuses, then rush week comes quickly on the heels of the start of the year.
-Not being devotees to Greek calendars, we have a selection of rush/hell week movies to fill out the watching.
+Its often hard to pick out the exact timeline of pledging so we have a selection of rush/hell week movies to fill out the watching.

 • The Initiation (1984) – young pledges locked up in a mall with a slasher.